electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### 1. Extend the basic `USB.Driver` Class

-For developer convenience the USB framework comes with a basic [USB.Driver](#usbdriver-class) implementation.
+For developer convenience, the USB framework comes with a basic [USB.Driver](#usbdriver-class) implementation.
 Make your new driver class extending it.